-Watch the video above and let us know: Are you planning to make a flower crown this summer?
+Watch the video and let us know: Are you planning to make a flower crown this summer?

 How to make a flower crown in 4 easy steps: